Kventarix/Crash-is-Button/README.md

 # Crash is Button

-Creates a button to crash the game!
+- Creates a button to crash the game!
-Progress may not be saved!!!!
+- <cr>PROGRESS MAY BE NOT SAVED</c>!!!

 ![Showcase](resources/image.png)